 Lots.
 The competition scene within the military is thriving and we welcome all military climbers, regardless of climbing ability.
-The forecast of events for 2015-2017 can be found in the Secure Members' Area and is updated every few months or as the programme changes.
+The latest forecast of events can be found in the Secure Members' Area and is updated every few months or as the programme changes.
 If you have any remaining questions please get in touch with one of the people listed below under “Points of Contact”.

 “Sport Climbing” within the context of the AMA (Army Mountaineering Association) means competition climbing on artificial walls, although some of the Army team training may be conducted outdoors, and many of the competitors are keen outdoor rock climbers and mountaineers.
 Sport climbing is led by the AMA Vice Chairman (Sport), supported by his team.
 All other mountaineering activity, from expeditions to UK-based outdoor meets, is co-ordinated through the Vice Chairman (Mountaineering) and his team.
 Their contact details can be found on the Organisation page.